khast3x/Redcloud/README.md

-You can add additional labels that tell Traefik where to route traffic, using:
+You can add additional labels that tell Traefik where to route traffic, using either:
 * `traefik/traefik.toml` file
 * `docker-compose.yml` file
 * `templates.yml` file